karllmitchell/Channels-DVR-to-Plex/README.md

 For most Linux users it's probably easiest to run this as a cron job, e.g. the default:

-1 0 * * * /usr/local/bin/channels-transcoder.sh > ~/.channels-transcoder/log
+1 0 * * * /usr/local/bin/channels-transcoder.sh >> ~/.channels-transcoder/log

 This would running at 12:01am every night (by default the script will also wait internally for up to 4 hours for Channels DVR to stop recording/comskipping before starting).

 For Mac users, I've included a LaunchAgent file in this archive (com.getchannels.channels-transcoder.plist), typically placed into the ~/Library/LaunchAgents directory.
 Once it's there, run the following:

+launchctl load ${HOME}/Library/LaunchAgents/com.getchannels.channels-transcoder.plist
-sudo launchctl load /Library/LaunchAgents/com.getchannels.channels-transcoder.plist sudo launchctl start com.getchannels.channels-transcoder
+launchctl start com.getchannels.channels-transcoder

 The log file is also in the prefs director, and so can be monitored easily (e.g. tail -f ~/.channels-transcoder/log).